Our Philosophy of WomanCare

 Services: Practice WoManager, Woman Advocacy Program Co-director, Woman Advocacy

-Emma Greene, CMT is a doula and massage therapist, who joined WomanSafeHealth in August, 2013.
+Emma Greene is a doula and massage therapist, who joined WomanSafeHealth in August, 2013.
 She has a background in business, childhood development and trauma recovery.
 She works at WomanSafeHealth as the Practice WoManager, woman advocate and EMR Specialist.

 Services: Acupuncture & Oriental Medicine